-A triad of new studies showing once again that those taking dietary supplements may, in some cases, paying to make themselves sick.
+A triad of new studies showing once again that those taking dietary supplements may, in some cases, be paying to make themselves sick.
 They’re all pretty self-explanatory.
-High intake of folate from food sources (like beans and greens) associated with reduced risk esophageal cancer, In contrast, high intake of folic acid from supplements associated with a significantly elevated risk of Barret's Esophagus with precancerous changes.
+“High Intake of Folate from Food Sources [like beans and greens]…Associated with Reduced Risk of Esophageal Cancer…In contrast, high intake of folic acid from supplements was associated with a significantly elevated risk of [Barrett’s Esophagus with precancerous changes].”

-Green tea good; green tea supplements bad. there no longer can be a reasonable doubt that ingestion of concentrated extracts of Chinese green tea poses a real and growing risk to liver health.”
+Green tea good; green tea supplements bad. “…there no longer can be a reasonable doubt that ingestion of concentrated extracts of Chinese green tea poses a real and growing risk to liver health.”

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
-This is just an approximation of the audio contributed by Serena
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
+This is just an approximation of the audio contributed by Serena.